 Do you take my insurance?

-As a courtesy to our patients, we gladly file insurance claims.
+As a courtesy to our patients, we gladly file your insurance on your behalf.
 We participate in most insurance plans.
-Please call our office at 972-516-2928 for more details.
+Please call our dental office at 972-808-5023 for more details.

 How soon can I get in?

 We offer same-day appointments.
 Saturday appointments are also available.